We may collect, store and use the following kinds of personal information:

 If you are a parent or guardian and you believe that your children have provided us with personal information, please contact us immediately and we will use our best efforts to promptly remove such information from our records.

 Please let us know if the personal information that we hold about you needs to be corrected or updated.
 You may send requests about personal information to our contact address below.
 You can request to change contact choices and update your personal information.
 Our marketing emails tell you how to “opt-out.”
 If you opt-out, we may still send you non-marketing emails.
 Non-marketing emails include emails about your accounts and our business dealings with you.
 You can typically remove and reject cookies from our website with your browser settings.
 Many browsers are set to accept cookies until you change your settings.
 If you remove or reject our cookies, it could affect how our website works for you.

 Cookies may be either persistent cookies or session cookies: a persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.
 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
 We use both session and persistent cookies on our website.

-We use them to recognise a computer when a user visits the website, track users as they navigate the website, enable the use of a shopping cart on the website, enable the user to log in, improve the website’s usability, analyse the use of the website, administer the website, prevent fraud and improve the security of the website, personalise the website for each user.
+We use them to recognise a computer when a user visits the website, track users as they navigate, enable the user to log in, improve the website’s usability, analyse the use of the website, administer the website, prevent fraud and improve the security of the website, personalise the website for each user.